History of New Mexico: Gilded Age

 The Santa Fe Railroad reached New Mexico in 1878, with the first locomotive crossing Raton Pass that December.
 It reached Lamy, New Mexico, 16 miles (26 km) from Santa Fe in 1879 and Santa Fe itself in 1880, and Deming in 1881, thereby replacing the storied Santa Fe Trail as a way to ship cattle to market.
 The new town of Albuquerque, platted in 1880 as the Santa Fe Railroad extended westward, quickly enveloped the old town.
 The rival Southern Pacific was completed between the Rio Grande valley and the Arizona border in 1881.

 From 1880 to 1910 the territory grew rapidly.
 With the coming of the railroad, many homesteaders moved to New Mexico.
 In 1886 the New Mexico Education Association of school teachers was organized; in 1889 small state colleges were established at Albuquerque, Las Cruces, and Socorro; and in 1891 the first effective public school law was passed.
 An irrigation project in the Pecos River valley in 1889 marked the first of many such projects to irrigate farms in the dry state.
 Discovery of artesian waters at Roswell in 1890 gave both farming and mining a boost.
 The power of the cattle barons faded as much land was fenced in at the expense of the open range.
 The cattle ranchers and sheep ranchers also learned to tolerate one other, and both the cattle and sheep industries expanded.
 Mining became even more important, especially gold and silver.
 Coal mining developed during the 1890s, primarily to supply the railroads, and oil was discovered in Eddy County in 1909.
 The population of New Mexico reached 195,000 in 1910.

-Conflicting land claims led to bitter quarrels among the original and Spanish inhabitants, cattle ranchers, and newer homesteaders.
-Despite destructive overgrazing, ranching survived as a mainstay of the New Mexican economy.